 It’s a human instinct to tell stories and essentially, stories tell who we are.
 The past of humankind is written in stories and we still share shorter and longer reports of what we’ve done and how we feel every day with our nearest and dearest.

 A simple “how are you?” will go a long way.

 The founder and first designer of Luv North, Laura Paananen, came up with the idea of the Story jewelry line by listening to people.
 She was working as a photographer and so she met many mothers, who wanted to have their portrait taken with their beloved children.
 Listening to those stories Laura soon realized, that the mothers were longing for something more than a photograph that captures the moment.
 They wanted something that would symbolize the long and beautiful journey they share with their children.
 Thus, Laura came up with the idea of a symbolic lucky coin that the mothers can carry with them when their children are still young.
 Then, when they grow up, the mother can share the memory, the other coin of her jewelry, with the child.

 The Story necklace was born.

-From the beginning, the idea was to design the jewel to have a simple clear shape so that every single jewel will eventually have a unique story to tell through all the little marks the mother and then the child have left on it by using it.
-On the clear surface the owners of the jewel may also engrave important names, words or dates.
+From the beginning, the idea was to design the jewel to have a simple clear shape so that every single jewel will eventually have a unique story to tell through all the little marks the mother and then the child has left on it by using it.
+On the clear surface, the owners of the jewel may also engrave important names, words, or dates.

 Hope you all make wonderful stories this summer with your nearest and dearest!